Homebrew Projects

 This antenna system uses common radials for two inverted Ls.
 One is for 160 meters,

-inverted Ls is done with vacuum relays, and controlled remotely.
-The relays are in the enclosure
+inverted Ls is done with vacuum relays and controlled remotely.
+When I first tested the common radial

 The feed point tuner, which is controlled remotely, uses a Jennings motorized vacuum capacitor and